ITM475 Information Security Technology

 This course covers the technical aspects of information security for computer systems and networks.
-This course helps students understand the technologies used to design secure information systems and networks.
-This course is divided into six sections covering various technologies pertaining to information security.
+Various topics of information security will provide students with an understanding of the tools and technologies used to design secure information systems and networks.
 With the understanding of what security is, this course discusses access control mechanisms, methods of attack, and secure protocols.
 It includes how to secure telecommunications networks and the Internet.
-Cryptography is discussed to provide privacy and secrecy.
-It emphasizes physical security followed by application and system development security.
-This course together with ITM 470 help students prepare for the Certified Information Systems Security Professional (CISSP) exam.
+Cryptography is discussed in regards to privacy and secrecy.
+There is an emphasis on physical security followed by application and system development security.
+In addition, there will be a discussion of vulnerability assessments and penetration testing and an examination of digital forensics.
+This course, together with ITM 470, may help students prepare for the Certified Information Systems Security Professional (CISSP) exam.

-- Monitor a system to ensure security is enforced.
+- Evaluate a system to ensure security is being enforced.

 - Identify physical security threats and proper responses.

 - Describe how secured networks are planned, implemented, and maintained.

 - Explain cryptography algorithms, cipher methods, and cryptographic tools.